sorbet/sorbet/website/docs/static.md

   in an ignored file.
 We recommend pushing the entire project to out of `ignore` (at Stripe, 100% of non-test files are not ignored.)

-- At `# typed: false`, only errors related to things like syntax and constant resolution are reported.
+- At `# typed: false`, only errors related to syntax, constant resolution and correctness of `sig`s are reported.
   Fixing these errors is the baseline for adopting Sorbet in a new codebase, and provides value even before adding type annotations. `# typed: false` is the **default** for files without sigils.